kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 > When a backup is triggered according to schedule, KubeStash will create a `Snapshot` with the following labels  `kubestash.com/app-ref-kind: <workload-kind>`, `kubestash.com/app-ref-name: <workload-name>`, `kubestash.com/app-ref-namespace: <workload-namespace>` and `kubestash.com/repo-name: <repository-name>`.
 We can use these labels to watch only the `Snapshot` of our desired Workload or `Repository`.

-If we check the YAML of the `Snapshot`, we can find the information about the backed up components of the StatefulSet.
+Now, lets retrieve the YAML for the `Snapshot`, and inspect the `spec.status` section to see the backup up components of the StatefulSet.

 ```bash
 $ kubectl get snapshots -n demo gcs-demo-repo-sample-backup-sts-demo-session-1706015400 -oyaml